Carolina Style Ribs with Apple Cider Vinegar Sauce

 Instructions

 Prep the ribs.
-Mix the dry rub spices and coat both sides of the ribs, pressing them in.
-Wrap the ribs tightly in three layers of aluminum foil to keep the juices in.
+Mix dry rub spices and coat both sides of the ribs, pressing to adhere.
+Wrap tightly in three layers of foil to seal in juices.

-Grill: Preheat to 300F with one side lit.
-Cook on the indirect heat side, flipping every 30 minutes.
+Grill: Preheat to 300°F with one side lit.
+Place the foil-wrapped ribs on the cool side (indirect heat) and close the lid.
+Cook for about 2 hours, flipping every 30 minutes.

-Make the sauce.
-In a saucepan, combine vinegar, sugar, salt, and pepper.
-Bring to a boil, then remove from heat.
-Set aside for later basting.
+Make the BBQ sauce.
+In a small saucepan, combine vinegar, sugar, salt, and pepper.
+Bring to a boil, then remove from heat and set aside.

 Check for doneness.
-After 2 hours, poke the meat with a knife and twist.
-If it twists easily, the ribs are done.
-If not, continue cooking and check every 30 minutes.
+After 2 hours, unwrap the ribs and poke them with a knife.
+If it twists easily through the meat, they’re ready.
+If not, rewrap and continue cooking, checking every 30 minutes.

 Serve.
-Slice the ribs between the bones and serve with your favorite sides.
-Offer extra BBQ sauce on the side for those who like a tangy kick.
+Slice between the bones and serve with extra BBQ sauce on the side.

 Top Tips